redis/redis-doc/docs/manual/config.md

 Passing arguments via the command line
 ---

-Since Redis 2.6 it is possible to also pass Redis configuration parameters using the command line directly.
+It is possible to also pass Redis configuration parameters using the command line directly.
 This is very useful for testing purposes.
 The following is an example that starts a new Redis instance using port 6380 as a replica of the instance running at 127.0.0.1 port 6379.